 10. Llamalimadingdong says Okay: “Our bully Harley loves the water, but she forgets that she can’t swim!
 We had to buy her a life jacket to wear when we’re around the water.”

 Just because Bulldogs aren’t good swimmers doesn’t mean that they can’t swim.
-With the right preparations and equipment, all Bulldogs can enjoy this wonderful activity too!
-In addition, they will need to have supervision at all times.
+With preparations and equipment, all Bulldogs can enjoy this wonderful activity too!
+But make sure they will have supervision at all times (while in water).

 Just remember that you should never force your Bulldog into the water.
 If they like it, great!
 If not, you can try again some other time.
 When it comes to teaching your Bulldog how to swim, patience and consistency are key.